NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 ### Material-UI

 This application follows the by Material UI design guidelines created by Google.
 These guidelines provides helpful attributes that allow a consistent application layout.
 This also enables effective user experience.
 This is made possible by using the Material UI React components package.
-This holds a bunch of
+This holds a bunch of reusable components that can be utilized to follow the Material UI design guidelines.

 For more information, see:
 https://material-ui.com/.